A random flight process associated to a Lorentz gas with variable density in a gravitational field: Introduction

-The recurrence and transience claims are established in Theorem \ref{theorem skeletal convergence monomial} while the invariance principle is proved in Theorem \ref{theorem monomial path convergence}.
-We point out that the question of whether or not $(Y(t),t\geq 0)$ is recurrent in dimension $3$ remains open.
-There are two particularly interesting things about this invariance principle.
-The first is that, in contrast to case (i), here the recurrence or transience of the limiting diffusion depends only on $d$ and not on $\lambda$.
-Secondly, the scaling is again anomalous, but this time it depends on $\lambda$ whereas in case (i), the same scaling was used for every density.

-We remark that in both cases (i) and (ii), our approach bears some similarities to other work on invariance principles related to anomalous diffusions, see e.g. \cite{MS04}, but our situation is fundamentally different.
-In the current setting the anomalous scaling arises because the particle's speed is unbounded so that the waiting time between reflections can be very small.
-As a result, our limiting diffusion is not anomalous.
+We note that our approach bears some similarities to other work on invariance principles related to anomalous diffusions, see e.g. \cite{MS04}, but our situation is fundamentally different.
+In the current setting the particle's speed is unbounded so that the waiting time between reflections can be very small and this contributes to the anomalous scaling.
+However, although the scaling is anomalous, our limiting diffusion is not.
 This is in contrast to \cite{MS04} and other work on anomalous diffusion where the anomalous scaling arises because waiting times can be heavy tailed.

-To simplify the exposition, we work primarily in dimension $d=2$.
-In Section \ref{highdim} we explain how our results extend to other dimensions and what modifications are necessary.
-In dimension $d=2$, the primary model we consider is a particle $\{(X(t),Y(t))\}_{t\geq 0}$ moving in $\R^2$ with gravitation $g$ in the negative $y$ direction.
+Since Theorem \ref{THM GENERAL DENSITY} is a result about approximation of a one-dimensional diffusion there are other approaches as well, for example using \cite{MR0365224}.
+The general literature on billiards, billiards with potential, and on Lorentz gas models is huge and we do not feel that we can do justice to this body of research.
+The articles \cite{CD09, RaviT} and references therein are a good point of entry to this field.